At Harvey Weinstein’s trial, a big role for other accusers

-While Weinstein is charged in sexual attacks on two women, Manhattan prosecutors are having four more testify about alleged misconduct as part of an effort to portray him as a serial offender.
+While Weinstein is charged in sexual attacks on two women, Manhattan prosecutors are having four more accusers testify about alleged misconduct as part of an effort to portray him as a serial offender.
+While Weinstein is charged in sexual attacks on two women, Manhattan prosecutors are having four more accusers testify about alleged misconduct as part of an effort to portray him as a serial offender.
+While Weinstein is charged in sexual attacks on two women, Manhattan prosecutors are having four more accusers testify about alleged misconduct as part of an effort to portray him as a serial offender.

 The same strategy helped convict comedian Bill Cosby at his Pennsylvania molestation retrial in 2018.
 There, prosecutors brought in five additional accusers, even though Cosby was only charged with sexually assaulting one woman.